Our Story – Eastern Plains Community Pantry

 - On September 14, 2014, EPCP joined up to participate in the Calhan Homecoming Pancake Breakfast.

 - Ongoing – EPCP continues to expand in providing food and clothing for the surrounding area.
-We are also planning on expanding our hours to better serve the people.
+We have expanded our hours to 6 days to better serve the people.

 ~~Thank you so much for your part in this effort from the EPCP Board.